wavemaker/docs/learn/app-development/wavemaker-overview/product-walkthrough.md

 [![](/learn/assets/project_workspace.png)](/learn/assets/project_workspace.png)

+- **Resources** are building blocks of an App like Page, Database, APIs etc.
+- **Resources Panel** gives access to various resources categories - a group or category of resources of the same type such as Pages, Databases, Web Services, Java Services, and APIs.

+- **Resource Explorer** lists all the resources of the selected resource category
+- **Resource Elements** constituting a selected a resource can be viewed within the **Canvas** along with the appropriate **Resource Toolbar**.

 - **Project Actions** give a quick access to recently used resources, preview and deploy the app
 - **Project Configurations** helps secure, export, internationalize and version control the app.
 Also, the Configuration Profiles, Project Settings, and Studio Settings can be accessed from here.
-- Resources are building blocks of an App like Page, Database, APIs etc.
-    - **Resources Panel** gives access to various resources categories - a group or category of resources of the same type such as Pages, Databases, Web Services, Java Services, and APIs.
-    - **Resource Explorer** lists all the resources of the selected resource category
-    - Resource Elements constituting a selected a resource can be viewed within the **Canvas** along with the appropriate **Resource Toolbar**

 - For the **Pages Category**
     - the Resource Explorer includes **Widgets**, **Prefabs, Page Structure** and **Variables** which aid in designing and building the Page
     - **Workspace Toolbar** helps in defining runtime functionality of the Page in terms of Variables, Themes, Layout etc..
     - **Widget Breadcrumb** giving the relative path to the selected element on the Page
 - **Properties Panel** gives the settings for the selected Resource Element
 - **Developer Utilities** gives access to the
     - Files generated for the app through **File Explorer**,
     - **Logs** - server and client with download option and